Skip to main content

 Course Description

-This course examines the ambivalent role of digital technologies in our societies and interrogates the future by questioning their relevance.
-It considers where we come from and how the pre-web world prepared us for this new reality, notably through science fiction.
-Then, it discusses what is happening in our daily lives by deciphering the announced technological advances and their effects on reality; in particular, a "synthetic horizon" where the Metaverse, crypto-assets, and artificial intelligence coexist to help humanity meet the challenges ahead.
-Finally, it considers whether these technologies will really help and explores a horizon that seems the most desirable for all.
+This course examines the ambivalent role of digital technologies in our societies and questions our future by questioning their relevance.
+It first considers where we come from and how the pre-web world prepared us for this new reality, notably through science fiction.
+It then invites us to understand what is happening in our daily lives by deciphering the announced technological advances and their effects on reality.
+Finally, the course imagines a horizon that seems most desirable for all.

 Language(s) of Instruction